 Management shall nominate a suitable Webpac owner for each business function/process outsourced.
-The owner, with help from the local Information Risk Management Team, shall assess the risks before the function/process is outsourced, using Webpac’s standard risk assessment processes.
+The owner shall assess the risks before the function/process is outsourced, using Webpac’s risk assessment methodology.

 In relation to outsourcing, specifically, the risk assessment shall take due account of the:

-a) nature of logical and physical access to Webpac information assets and facilities required by the outsourcer to fulfill the contract;
+a) nature of logical and physical access to Webpac information assets and facilities required by the outsourcer to fulfil the contract;

 b) sensitivity, volume and value of any information assets involved;